 Associate in Applied Science (A.A.S.)

-The Associate in Applied Science (A.A.S.) degree in Graphic Design at FLCC stresses a solid foundation in drawing and two-dimensional design.
-The course work involves both theoretical and practical problem solving.
+The A.A.S. degree in graphic design stresses a solid foundation in drawing and two-dimensional design.
+The coursework involves theoretical and practical problem solving.

-Technology: Computer technology plays a major role in the graphic arts industry, and our students are expected to become proficient in computer use.
-Our computer graphics lab has Macintosh computers equipped with publishing, design, and illustration software packages.
-Networked computer peripherals include laser printers, scanners, and color ink-jet printers.
+Technology: Computer technology plays a major role in the graphic arts industry.
+As a graphic design major, you will need to develop strong computer skills.
+FLCC's computer graphics lab has Macintosh computers equipped with publishing, design, and illustration software packages.
+Networked computer peripherals include laser printers, scanners, and color inkjet printers.

 Program Learning Outcomes